akshaymarch7/devTinder/homework.md

  - Use of regex in routes /a/ ,  /.*fly$/
  - Reading the query params in the routes
  - Reading the dynamic routes

+ - Multiple Route Handlers - Play with the code
+ - next()
+ - next function and errors along with res.send()
+ - app.use("/route", rH, [rH2, rH3], rH4, rh5);
+ - What is a Middleware?
+Why do we need it?
+ - How express JS basically handles requests behind the scenes
+ - Difference app.use and app.all
+ - Write a dummy auth middleware for admin
+ - Write a dummy auth middleware for all user routes, except /user/login